Welcome to the Mia-Platform Console Overview page!

 Project links and Dashboards

-To learn how to configure your project links, visit this page.
+To learn how to configure the environment links of your project, visit this page.

 Mia-Platform Console is divided in many different sections that help you manage the full lifecycle of your digital projects, from the set up of your K8s clusters to APIs and microservices design.
 Run your CI/CD pipelines, deploy on every kind of environment and monitor the performances of your runtime applications.

-All the aforementioned sections can be reached using Mia-Platform Console homepage or by using the pop-up menu in the left side of the topbar.
+All the sections can be reached using Mia-Platform Console Homepage or by using the pop-up menu in the left side of the topbar.

 If you wish, you can add up to 6 sections to your Favorites sections, you just need to click con the associated star.
 That will make them always accessible from the top navbar.
 You can remove a section from the favorites ones by clicking again on its star.